Lachlan-Mitchell/movie_recommendation/README.md

 ## Requirements / Purpose

--   MVP
--   purpose of project: I wanted to improve my skills with Python and Jupyter Notebook.
+-   Purpose of project: I wanted to improve my skills with Python and Jupyter Notebook.
 This project allowed me to use a variety of libraries such as numpy, pandas, and sklearn, and then recommends movies using cosine similarity.
 I wanted to explore data cleaning, and how recommendation systems work.
 This project was an amazing experiance and was some of the most fun ive had problem solving.

 ---